CheckPointSW/Evasions/README.md

 ### Words of gratitude

-This encyclopedia wouldn't be possible without invaluable assistance of [@a14xt][a14xt].
+This encyclopedia wouldn't be possible without invaluable assistance of the following Check Point researchers:
+* Aliaksandr Trafimchuk ([@a14xt][a14xt])
+* Alexey Bukhteyev

 ### Site